m-ashry-eg/SAA-C03/notes/README.md

 ### Amazon Lambda

+ AWS Lambda is a serverless computing service that allows you to run code is response to events without the need to provision or manage servers.

 - #### Lambda Characteristics

-  - **Definition**: AWS Lambda is a serverless computing service that allows you to run code is response to events without the need to provision or manage servers.

   - **FaaS**: AWS Lambda is a prime example of a Function-as-a-Service (FaaS) platform.